Science Prize Te Puiaki Pūtaiao Matua a Te Pirimia

 Confidentiality

-The Society will advise the relevant Minister of the recommendation from the Expert Panel, and will contact the winner confidentially in advance of the public announcement and prizegiving ceremony.
+The Society will contact the winner confidentially about the Minister’s decision in advance of the public announcement and prizegiving ceremony.

 Need help?
 Have other questions?

-The Secretariat for The Prime Minister’s Space Prizes is the Royal Society Te Apārangi.
+The Secretariat for The Prime Minister’s Science Prizes is the Royal Society Te Apārangi.

 For any questions, contact us at: